 About Sight Loss Councils

-Sight Loss Councils, funded by Thomas Pocklington Trust, are regional groups led by blind and partially sighted volunteers.
+Sight Loss Councils, funded by Thomas Pocklington Trust, are regional groups led by blind and partially sighted (BPS) volunteers.
 Together, we use our lived experience to tackle the things that really matter to blind and partially sighted people, every day.

 “Blind people are the only ones who can truly express our needs and aspirations to those who matter”